aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 However, to keep its relevance, it should be used sparingly and the messages must meet a high bar.
 Otherwise it will just become a tool for spamming customers.
-We will introduce filters to reduce this risk, by only showing content that applies to each particular environment.
+We will introduce filters to reduce this risk, by only showing content that applies to each particular environment and also require PR approval for any changes in advisories.
 But ultimately, it hinges on responsible use.
-In particular, this feature should not be used for things like marketing campaigns, blog post announcements or upcoming events.
-If we don’t have a good mechanism for defining and enforcing this constraint, we should not implement this feature.
+In particular, this feature should not be used for things like marketing campaigns, blog post announcements and things like that.
+If the mechanisms proposed in this RFC are not considered strong enough by the CDK team, we should not implement this feature.

 ### What is the technical solution (design) of this feature?

+Advisory information will be available as a static file, served from GitHub.
-To publish a new advisory, all that the CDK team will have to do is create a GitHub issue that fulfils some requirements.
-The CLI will consume these issues using the GitHub API and apply a set of filters to narrow down the list of advisories to the context in which it is being run.
-To improve the publishing experience, we will implement a GitHub action that will validate whether the issues that are candidates for advisories fulfil the requirements.
+The CLI will consume this file from and apply a set of filters to narrow down the list of advisories to the context in which it is being run.
+We will also implement some GitHub actions to validate and copy the contents of the file over to the issue.
 For a more detailed explanation, see the Appendix.

 ### Is this a breaking change?